neon-smart-studio/NeonOS/documentation/bsp-guide/bsp.rst

    The build process supports several types of images to satisfy different needs.
-See the ":ref:`ref-manual/ref-images:Images`" chapter in the Yocto Project Reference Manual for information on supported images.
+See the ":ref:`ref-manual/images:Images`" chapter in the Yocto Project Reference Manual for information on supported images.

 Requirements and Recommendations for Released BSPs
 ==================================================

-Certain requirements exist for a released BSP to be considered compliant with the Yocto Project.
-Additionally, recommendations also exist.
-This section describes the requirements and recommendations for released BSPs.
+This section describes requirements and recommendations for a released BSP to be considered compliant with the Yocto Project.

 Released BSP Requirements
 -------------------------